rnleach/elk/README.md

   3. NOT threadsafe.
 Access to any objects will need to be protected by the user of those objects with a mutex or other means to prevent data races.
   4. NO global state.
 All state related to any objects created by this library is stored in that object.
-This makes it simple to protect variables in multi-threaded scenarios.
+No global state makes it possible to use it in multithreaded applications.
   5. As a result of number 4, all functions must be re-entrant so as long as the input parameters are protected from data races before being passed into the function, the function itself will not introduce any data races.
 (NOTE: Sometimes we depend on the standard C-library, so